TanavSureddy/TanavSureddy/README.md

 <h3 align="left">📍What I'm working on: </h3>
-- 🔭 I’m currently working on [GlassBetter](https://x.com/tanavsureddy), a site that allows people to more easily get frequently asked interview questions from Glassdoor entries.
+- 🔭 I’m currently working on [GlassBetter](https:github.com/TanavSureddy/GlassBetter), a site that allows people to more easily get frequently asked interview questions from Glassdoor entries.
-- 🔭 I’m currently working on [GlassBetter](https://x.com/tanavsureddy)

 <h3 align="left">🙋‍♂️Connect with me:</h3>